366 Days

 BRITAIN, FRANCE STAND FIRM ON POLAND

-London, England and Paris, France • September 2, 1939 Shortly after British Prime Minister Neville Chamberlain and French Premier Édouard Daladier confirmed for themselves the German invasion of Poland on September 1, the two leaders gave the order for general mobilization and evacuation of hundreds of thousands of children and mothers, tens of thousands of hospital […]
+London, England and Paris, France • September 2, 1939 Shortly after British Prime Minister Neville Chamberlain and French Premier Édouard Daladier confirmed for themselves the German invasion of Poland on September 1, the 2 leaders gave the order for general mobilization and evacuation of hundreds of thousands of children and mothers, tens of thousands of hospital patients, […]

 3